YaqiHu23/CSCI535/ReadMe.txt

-Here is the code for our 535 final project code.
+We are the group:

+Cross-Modal Synthesis in Multimodal Sentiment Analysis: A Deep Learning Approach for Generating Subjective Expressions

+It contains the slides and code/results we used in our project.

 The source is https://github.com/YaqiHu23/CSCI535/tree/main